 The Woolpack is an interesting pub.
 It has a garden out back which looks cheaply made but somehow doesn’t feel cheap.
 The main bar area has plenty of booth-like tables – though I was far more interested in the beer options than the decor – I asked what craft lagers they sold, to be advised Hells and Estrella.
 Estrella is a craft lager now?

 We were seated upstairs in the uber-stripped back dining area, which was so stripped back that it looked like the effect had been painted on.
 Impressively it had a full-sized painting on the ceiling, with what looked like oak flooring, and some 70’s veltetish chandeliers – and a large flat-screen TV to finish off the look.

 It was early dining, for London standards, because I was really keen to get home and do my monthly 4 hours of unpaid customer service, despite being a web developer – we were the only table occupied upstairs at first, though it was due to become busier with all tables booked for later in the afternoon.

 Ordering was done at the bar – no table service, and thankfully no service charge too.
 It won’t be long before pubs start charging you 12.5% for the privilege of being able to order at the bar.
 There were chicken, beef and lamb options available between £14 and £16.
-There was also some form of mega-roast at £25, though with my recent calorie intake averaging 4,000 calories a day I decided that wasn’t necessary.
+The Woolpack also offered some form of mega-roast at £25, though with my recent calorie intake averaging 4,000 calories a day I decided that wasn’t necessary.
 And some veggie nut nonsense for whatever price is printed there.
 Fuck knows why any vegetarians would read this…I’m sure there are one or two closet readers that are reading every week, just waiting for that moment I review a vegetarian roast dinner.

 Well, this is my 54th roast dinner in London and guess what?